-The Utilities Services sector has remained pretty much unchanged for more than a span of a century.
-However, there are disruptive changes in the business model particularly in the areas of consumer expectations, regulatory, compliance, smart meters, distributed power resources, renewable energy, and energy storage to name a few.
+The Utilities Services sector has remained more or less unchanged over the past century.
+However, the industry has been facing some disruptive changes in the business model for the past few decades.
+The changes can be seen particularly in the areas of consumer expectations, regulatory, compliance, smart meters, distributed power resources, renewable energy, and energy storage, to name a few.

-Fascinatingly, Utilities Services industry that was monopolized by some conventional businesses is giving away to a newer set of organizations.
-These technology-enabled sophisticated setups that understand the business equation has shifted substantially in favour of the consumer.
+Fascinatingly, the Utility Services industry that was monopolized by select conventional businesses is giving way to a newer set of organizations.
+These technology-enabled, sophisticated setups that understand the business equation have shifted the focus substantially in favor of the consumer.

 Utilities Services HR Challenges

-As a consequence of all of these disruptive forces, the Workforce demographics in the utilities sector are undergoing a massive transformation.
-Following are some of the challenges faced by the utility companies:
+As a consequence of all of these disruptive forces, the workforce demographics in the utility sector are undergoing a massive transformation.
+Following are some of the challenges faced by today’s utility companies:

-- Massive retirement across all positions and skill sets.
-According to several polls, there could be an estimated 30-40 percent of the whole industry’s workforce will be eligible for retirement in a few decades’ time.
+- Mounting the retirement rate across all positions and skillsets.
+According to several polls, there could be an estimated 30-40 percent of the entire industry’s workforce that will be eligible for retirement in a few decades.

-- Recruitment challenges from less interest in the energy and utilities industry among new graduates.
+- Recruitment challenges form a lack of interest in the energy and utility industry among new graduates.

-- Utilities Services are also not able to bring in the broader workforce into joining them, and the disruption in the business brings in a more extended training period to make workers ready for productive work.
+- The Utility Services sector is also not able to bring in the broader workforce into joining them.
+And the disruption in the business, results in a more extended training period before the workers are ready for productive work.

-- The broad division between ages of employees and changing worker expectations.
+- The broad division between the ages of employees and changing worker expectations.

-- Inadequate educational infrastructure to support business demands, and too little narrow focus on workforce planning.
+- Inadequate educational infrastructure to support business demands, and narrow focus on workforce planning.